 In previous research done at the University of Louisville by Cunningham et al, the authors discovered that women find men with thin lips more attractive.
 “Faces with the individual mature features of a square jaw and thin lips were rated as more attractive than male faces with round jaws or thick lips.”

 Furthermore, Piotr Pietruski and Majak provided more data on the ideal “attractive young Caucasian males” lower third face morphology, which included the lips and jawline.They were convinced that their observation represented the actual upper lip to lower lip ratio of an ideal male.They stated that ideally, “the upper vermilion height was found significantly lower than the lower vermilion height”.
 This, according to the research, made a strong case that their data, obtained using the Average Body Contours(ABC) image, may provide practical guidelines to help surgeons during lips rejuvenation procedures.

 A “first impressions” study was carried out by Caroline F.Keating at the Colgate University involving 145 male and 154 female subjects demonstrating that thin lips made male faces appear more attractive than thick ones.

-Your Philtrum Length To Mouth Length Ratio is 0.22 and the ideal value is 0.3.
-The larger the value, the better it is.
+Your Eye To Brow Inside Margin is 21 IPD units and the ideal value is 17 IPD units.
+The smaller the value, the better it is.
 You have a low score on this feature, but as we already know, no single feature determines the beauty of a face.